South Mimms services

 The fire meant between 1998 and 2013 it was both the oldest and the newest services on the M25.
 It was recently marked as a Highways Agency approved truckstop.

-The original land-owners, BP, operate the filling station for cars here, but not the one for HGVs.
+The original land-owners, BP Express, operate the main filling station here, but not the one exclusively for HGVs.

 The services are off a busy roundabout, however its location presents an even bigger problem for the police.
 Over time, several illegal activities have been uncovered here, largely due to its location being where two major routes cross, one coming out of London (where South Mimms is the first service area you'd pass) and one heading towards the Channel Ports.